 - 1 What To Look For In Buying Exercise Bikes – How To Get Fit Using An Exercise Bike

+What To Look For In Buying Exercise BikesExercise Bikes have been around longer than most types of home fitness equipment.
+Nowadays, there is now a huge range of brands, models and styles available on the market.
 Choosing the right exercise bike can be tough and it is important that you choose one that is suited to your particular needs.
 To help you, I have outlined some of the things to consider and features to look for when buying your bike.
 The following exercise bike guide will tell you exactly what to look for when you’re shopping for an exercise bike.

 Types of Exercise BikesFirst, ask yourself which class of exercise bike you would like.
 There are 3 general classes of Exercise Bikes: 1.
 Upright – The more traditional seating option.
 You sit just like you were riding a mountain or road bike.
 Find some best upright exercise bike examples as bellowing:

 Resistance and Operation

 ResistanceThere are several different types of resistance you’ll find in your exercise bike 1) Direct Tension – offers you a manual adjustment of resistance 2) Air – resistance is provided by pedaling against the airflow of a fan blade 3) Magnetic Resistance – this is the most sophisticated type of resistance allowing magnetic currents to create and track the resistance.
 It generally allows for a greater variety of workout levels.
 Exercise bikes provide adjustable resistance in one of two ways.
 The cheaper models use a tension belt.
 And the mid to high priced exercise bikes use magnetic resistance.
 Magnetic resistance is generally viewed as the best option since it tends to be quieter and provides a more even feel when pedaling.